undergroundwires/CEH-in-bullet-points/chapters/13-web-applications/owasp-top-10-threats.md

 #### Command injection

 - **Shell injection**
-  - Applies to web applications that programetically execute a command line
+  - Applies to web applications that programmatically execute a command line
 - **File injection**
   - E.g. exploiting by causing an application to run/show a malicious remote file
 - **HTML embedding**